Feyerabend/ABC80/README.md

 commands to lookup clocks and do some timing.
 Etc.

-Also can be noted that almost half of the code is actually sound, grahics, presentation, ending, sound, tunes, interactivity etc.
-That is, most code is not about the actual game logic.
-This is important from the standpoint of makes a game in this early era of video games, is not only the time for playing.
+Also can be noted that almost half of the code is actually sound, grahics, presentation, ending, tunes, interactivity with questions/answers etc. That is, most of the code is not about the actual game logic.
+This is important from the standpoint of makes a game in this early era of video games is not only the time playing.
 It is about the whole experience, as they say.